LPF33/Loom/README.md

 # Loom
-Invite people to chat & more!
+Invite people to a Videochat!
+    Or play Battleship LOOMactica!

 This project is not finished yet!

 ## Description:
-On the welcome page you can invite people to join your session!
-In this session you can chat and draw together on a Canvas field.
-All people are connected through a WebSocket with socket.io.
-Every session has it's own group in socket.io!
+Invite your friends to join a meeting.
+Features: Videochat, Chat, Whiteboard
+You can send an invitation email to your friend to this chat, or just send the link to this chat session.
+You see how is online, can switch on/off the Camera, draw or paint on the Whiteboard, leave the chat, the user get an update.

+Still missing: Audio, LOOMactica, mayba some more Whiteboard tools!

 ## PREVIEW
 ![](Loom.gif)